williaz/TechRefresher/Core_Spring.md

 ## JDBC
+- JdbcTemplate
+  - Connection: It handles the **creation and release of resources**, which helps you avoid common errors such as forgetting to close the connection.
+  - CRUD: It performs the basic tasks of the **core JDBC workflow** such as statement creation and execution, leaving application code to provide SQL and extract results.
+The JdbcTemplate class executes SQL queries, update statements and stored procedure calls, performs iteration over ResultSets and extraction of returned parameter values.
+  - Excepotion: It also catches JDBC exceptions and translates them to the generic, more informative, exception hierarchy defined in the org.springframework.dao package.
+  - when use, only need to implement callback interfaces
+    - PreparedStatementCreator callback interface creates a prepared statement given a Connection provided by this class, providing SQL and any necessary parameters
+    - CallableStatementCreator interface, which creates callable statements
+    - RowCallbackHandler interface extracts values from each row of a ResultSet
+  - Instances of the JdbcTemplate class are **threadsafe** once configured
+  - The JdbcTemplate is **stateful**, in that it maintains a reference to a DataSource, but this state is not conversational state.
+- DataSource
+  - url, username, password, driverClassName
+  - **DriverManagerDataSource** class should only be used for testing purposes since it provides **no pooling** and will perform poorly when multiple requests for a connection are made.
+- DataSourceTransactionManager class is a PlatformTransactionManager implementation for single JDBC datasources.
+It binds a JDBC connection from the specified data source to the currently executing thread, potentially allowing for one thread connection per data source.

 ### What is the difference between checked and unchecked exceptions?
 - The class java.lang.Exception and its subclasses, except for java.lang.RuntimeException and any subclass of RuntimeException, are checked exceptions.